Dzsek/pretense/README.md

 - Added FCR to Apache spawns
 - Save now resets if any of the coalitions does not own a single zone at mission load
 - Join code now shows in mission details in air if mission accept restrictions are disabled

+### Caucasus V1.4.4 - 20 Dec 2023

+- Fixed Config.restrictMissionAcceptance being overriden when set to false according to instructions
+- Fixed error when loading supplies into C130 mod without having crates on board
+- Fixed error when droping supply crate over invalid terrain
+- Fixed mission file serializer format to be similar to EDs (should fix some compatibility issues with 3rd party tools)

+### Syria Cold War V1.1.4 - 20 Dec 2023

+- Fixed Config.restrictMissionAcceptance being overriden when set to false according to instructions
+- Fixed error when loading supplies into C130 mod without having crates on board
+- Fixed error when droping supply crate over invalid terrain
+- Fixed mission file serializer format to be similar to EDs (should fix some compatibility issues with 3rd party tools)

+### Syria V1.1.4 - 20 Dec 2023

+- Fixed Config.restrictMissionAcceptance being overriden when set to false according to instructions
+- Fixed error when loading supplies into C130 mod without having crates on board
+- Fixed error when droping supply crate over invalid terrain
+- Fixed mission file serializer format to be similar to EDs (should fix some compatibility issues with 3rd party tools)